-Where 'x' refers to the zonal and 'y' to the meridional independent variable in spherical coordinates and derivatives are those relevant for spherical coordinates.
-Relative size varies geographically.
-Each term in (5) is ranked by size as indicated in Table 1 with the geographic region being most regions of the Northern Hemisphere extra-tropics.
-The table ranks each term using model data and using ERA-40 data along with the difference between those two evaluations of each term (which is labeled 'bias' in the table).
+Each term in Eq.
+5 is ranked by size as indicated in Table 1.
 The ranks differ from upper and lower troposphere so two representative levels are shown.
 A smaller rank means a larger magnitude term.
-Large amplitude topographic features often created dipolar patterns in those terms of (1) that involve ω .
-Since topographic features, values of terms including ω and especially the bias are not emphasized on those regions.
-Hence large dipolar values straddling high topographic features (e.g. Greenland) were not considered when making these rankings.
-Preference was given to values along the midlatitude storm tracks.
 Ranking varies with level and between ERA-40, CAM3 and the difference (bias).
 Table 1 samples the upper troposphere ($\sigma = 0.3$) near tropopause level where vertical motion tends to be small compared to lower tropospheric levels.
 The lower troposphere represented in Table 1 by the $\sigma = 0.7$ columns, near where vertical motion has maximum amplitude.

-Generally, most of the terms in (5) have larger values along the middle and downstream ends of the NAST and NPST.
+Generally, most of the terms in Eq.
+5 have larger values along the middle and downstream ends of the NAST and NPST.
 These are locations where the subtropical jet streams have entrance, peak value, and exit regions.
 Hence jet streak dynamics will be seen to cause a large portion of the larger amplitude (and some cancellation between) some of the terms.
 These are also locations where individual extra-tropical lows tend to have larger amplitude.
 Hence, results in Grotjahn (1996) are also relevant; he evaluated vorticity equation terms and composited the results from instantaneous data for 15 mature but still developing lows in the north Pacific.
-Grotjahn (1996) found the horizontal advection terms to be largest in the upper troposphere and the divergence term to be second largest in the upper troposphere and the divergence term to be second largest in the upper troposphere and the largest term at low levels.
+Grotjahn (1996) found the horizontal advection terms to be largest in the upper troposphere and the divergence term to be second largest in the upper troposphere and the largest term at low levels.
 Secondary in magnitude are vertical advection terms (especially notable around the 700 hPa level) and tilting terms (but significant tilting terms values have small areal extent and there would be some cancelling between positive and negative areas as storms move).
 In short, Grotjahn (1996) finds similar variation with height as is seen in the ranking for the time average data used here.

-In the upper troposphere, the largest values are reached by the three horizontal advection of absolute vorticity terms and the quasi-geostrophic divergence term; the other terms are of secondary import.
+In the upper troposphere, the largest values are reached by the three parts of the horizontal advection of absolute vorticity and the quasi-geostrophic divergence term; the other terms tend to be of secondary importance.
 These rankings hold for ERA-40 and CAM3 data.
+(However, the relative vorticity part of the divergence term has a bit more prominence in the CAM3 data.)
 These rankings are not too surprising since most of the higher ranked terms are just those present in the quasi-geostrophic system.
 These rankings give a sense of the relative peak values reached over the Northern Hemisphere, but the ranking of the largest terms change somewhat between different regions.
 Also, while the two horizontal advection terms are individually largest, much cancellation occurs between these two terms as explained below.
 The bias at upper levels has a similar ranking as the individual terms.

 In the lower troposphere the rankings differ somewhat from the upper troposphere and differ more strongly between ERA-40 and CAM3.
-At this level, the vertical advection term is largest (in ERA-40) followed by the three horizontal advection of absolute vorticity terms.
-CAM3 has a different ranking, friction (estimated as a residual) is highest-ranked followed by quasi-geostrophic divergence, and planetary vorticity advection terms.
-Most of the other terms have secondary, but comparable values in CAM3.
-The two tilting terms have somewhat large values along the two storm tracks, however, there is much cancellation between them.
-Not surprisingly, the bias has some tendency to be larger where the rankings differ between ERA-40 and CAM3.
-The bias is largest for the meridional advection, vertical advection, and residual (friction) terms.
+At this level, the vertical advection and advection of planetary vorticity terms are largest (in ERA-40) followed by the quasi-geostrophic divergence and horizontal advection of relative vorticity terms.
+CAM3 has a partly different ranking, advection of planetary vorticity and quasi-geostrophic divergence terms are highest-ranked followed by the vertical advection of vorticity term and a tilting term.
+The two tilting terms have some large peak values along the two storm tracks, however, there is much cancellation between them.
+The bias has some tendency to be larger where the rankings differ between ERA-40 and CAM3.
+However, the bias is largest for the zonal advection, quasi-geostrophic divergence, advection of planetary vorticity, and meridional advection terms.